HEHenson/CanDataPY/README.md

 - More options will be added to CSV import.
 Currently only downloads by rows for monthly, quarterly and annual data are supported.
   - Both weekly and government fiscal year will appear soon.
   - Time on vertical axis has just been added
+- Capacity to export data has just been added
+  - only R is currently supported